CoDeConf/CoDeConf.github.io/day-of-docker-osl15/index.md

 * See, hear and learn about the technology
 * Explore the Docker ecosystem hands-on
-* Discuss the subjects that are central to you
+* Discuss the subjects with experts in the field

-### Subjects and learning styles for everyone
+### Hands-on workshops to learn the hard stuff

 * Tech demonstrations
 * Workshops in smaller groups
 * Final keynote by Kelsey Hightower

-### Social, delicious, and fun
+### A festival of Docker

 * Beautiful venue
 * Traditional Norwegian “Julebord” dinner prepared by a top chef